 I got the opportunity to visit this place last December and literally the visit was worth it.
 I started my journey from Vadodara and reached there through the GSRTC bus.
 On the way, you can see the statue from at least 5 KMs away.

 This place is a composition of both nature and concrete.
-Situated on Sadhu Bet island of Narmada river in Kevadiya district, the breathtaking view of Satura and Vindhya Ranges will leave you awestruck.
+Situated on Sadhu Bet island of the Narmada river in Kevadiya district, the breathtaking view of the Satura and Vindhya Ranges will leave you awestruck.
 Believe me, the height of 182 meters hits very hard when you stand just below the statue.
-Narmada river that surrounds the statue gives a soothing and pleasant view and gently energizes your body.
+The Narmada river that surrounds the statue gives a soothing and pleasant view and gently energizes your body.

 Tourist Attractions at the Statue of Unity

 There are many things to explore when you visit this newly popular tourist destination.